Learn to understand the building blocks of the DeFi revolution

 Another driver for launching liquidity pools was low network throughput.
 When it comes to billions of dollars in daily trading, blockchains cannot provide fast enough transaction speeds.

 The simple liquidity pool includes a trading pair of 2 tokens equivalented in value to each other.
 For example, let’s take Ethereum (ETH) and the US dollar coin (USDC) pair.

 The liquidity provider must add such an amount of ETH and USDC to the pool comparable in value.
 If the provider decided to invest 1,000 ETH in the pool, he must accordingly invest 2,000,000 USDC.
 In this case, 1 ETH is equal to 2,000 USDC (we use hypothetical asset value).

 Anyone can use this pool to exchange USDC for ETH (and vice versa).
 For example, if a user decided to buy 100 ETH, he must send 200,000 USDC from his wallet to this liquidity pool.
 In return, the user receives 100 ETH.

-The provider to the liquidity pool receives a percentage from the trading fees that users pay when they make a trade.
+The provider of the liquidity pool receives a percentage from the trading fees that users pay when they make a trade.
 For example, the crypto exchange has set fees of 0.3% for pairs.
 The amount is charged to the user for the transaction and is distributed among all providers by their share.

-The largest crypto exchanges that use Ethereum-based liquidity pools also include UniSwap, SushiSwap, Curve, and Balancer.
-Decentralized exchanges such as PancakeSwap, BakerySwap, Burger Swap also successfully operate based on Binance Smart Chain (BSC).
-On Polygon QuickSwap and ComethSwap come to mind.
+The largest crypto exchanges that use Ethereum-based liquidity pools include Uniswap, Sushiswap V3, and Curve.
+Decentralized exchanges such as PancakeSwap also successfully operate based on the BNB Chain, while Polygon’s QuickSwap comes to mind.